 Prerequisite: ANS 1101 or permission of instructor.
 Emphasis will be placed on carcass evaluation of meat animals.
 Slaughtering and processing of farm meats will be included.
 Four laboratory hours a week.
+Credit: Two semester hours.

 ANS 2012 LIVESTOCK GROOMING, FITTING AND SHOWING